 Q. We’ve noticed that on your social media, you frequently reference artists who have inspired you.
 Can you share how this practice came about?
 Specifically, Paul Cézanne and Henri Matisse seem to be recurring influences—what about their work or careers resonates with you?

 A. I made a list because I wanted to be clear about where my influences came from.
 I don’t believe there is an “original” artist.
-My list of artists has inspired me long before I decided to be an artist.
-Perhaps I should have put them into a timeline.
-Each of the artists has something to say that resonates with me on different levels.
+The artists on my list inspired me long before I decided to be an artist.
+Perhaps I should have organized them into a timeline.
+Each of these artists has something to say that resonates with me on different levels.
 Cézanne and Matisse came into my life very early.
 Each of them demonstrated that reality is just another way of looking at things.
-Cézanne had structure, and Matisse showed me how to be free and have a looseness.
-His sense of color was simple and primary, while Cézanne showed you where the grayness of color can work for you.
-Each artist on my list has a different path that you can follow until you are ready to cut your own.
+Cézanne provided structure, while Matisse showed me how to be free and loose.
+His sense of color was simple and primary, whereas Cézanne showed how the grayness of color can work for you.
+Each artist on my list follows a different path, which you can follow until you’re ready to carve your own.

 As John reflects on his early influences and transformative experiences, it's clear that his journey has been one of continual evolution—moving from his father’s studio to defining his own identity as an artist.
 His experiences in design, fine art, and photography have shaped a unique creative vision that challenges traditional boundaries.
-Stay tuned for the second part of our conversation, where John delves deeper into the philosophies behind his work, the artists who continue to inspire him, and his thoughts on the evolving landscape of art and collecting.
+Stay tuned for part two, where John will delve further into his inspirations, his experiences as a collector, and his thoughts on the changing landscape of the art world.